 What training methods are used?

 BDAG focuses solely on reward based training and a “Yes!
-That’s right” using a marker signal.
-Rewards are any thing that the considers rewarding.
+That’s right” using a marker to inform the dog that he got it right and to promise that a reward is on its way to him.
+Rewards are anything that the DOG considers rewarding.

 Is food used as a training aid?

 Yes, definitely!
+To begin training a new behaviour, rewards (often small food treats) are provided for every response the dog offers that is heading towards the desired goal – this is call shaping.
 Once something has been learned, rewards are used on a random basis.
 Being unpredictable when rewarding known behaviors will keep the dog trying, just like the fisherman keeps fishing in the hope of a fish.

 What equipment on the dog is acceptable?

-Lead – double ended preferred (able to be used as a long lead or shorter or around the waist or around a post without having to take the lead off the dog) These are all acceptable pieces of equipment.
+Lead – double ended preferred (able to be adjusted to be a long lead or shorter lead or around the waist or around a post without having to take the lead off the dog).
+Three meres is an ideal length.

 What are the qualifications of the instructors?